-All members entering treatment will meet with a licensed mental health therapist (LMHT), defined as a therapist practicing within the scope of their licensure in accordance with Utah Code Ann. § 58-60-101 et seq.
-The member and LMHT shall meet individually and face-to-face to complete a comprehensive, individualized Psychiatric Diagnostic Examination (PDE) assessment to determine diagnosis and need for services.
-The diagnosis will be based upon the current Diagnostic Statistical Manual (DSM) of the American Psychiatric Association (APA) criteria.
+Assessment: All clients entering treatment will meet with a licensed mental health therapist (LMHT), defined as a therapist practicing within the scope of their licensure in accordance with Utah Code Ann. § 58-60-101 et seq.
+The client and LMHT shall meet individually and face-to-face to complete a comprehensive, individualized Psychiatric Diagnostic Examination (PDE) assessment to determine diagnosis and need for services.
+The diagnosis will be based upon the current Diagnostic Statistical Manual of the American Psychiatric Association (DSM) criteria.
 The assessment will include adequate justification for the diagnosis and will clearly indicate the need for immediate treatment based on medical necessity.

-Assessments are to be strength-based and member driven.
-Assessments are also considered ongoing with two overarching principles (please refer to the Preferred Practice Guidelines issued by OSUMH for further detail):
+Assessments are to be strength-based and client driven.
+Assessments are also considered ongoing with two overarching principles (please refer to the Preferred Practice Guidelines issued by the Division of Substance Abuse and Mental Health for further detail):

-The member remains at the center of all clinical efforts, whether they are Engagement, Assessment, Planning or Treatment.
-Relevance to the member and their needs are expected to guide each provider in deciding how to engage the member, what information to gather and document, what strategies to plan and how treatment is delivered.
-While accurate and complete documentation of services and the gathering of information for organizational purposes and other systemic demands are important, they remain secondary to the needs of the member.

-An important aspect of effective treatment is the ability for providers to engage members so that the member has hope for their recovery and desires to participate in treatment.
+- The member remains at the center of all clinical efforts, whether they are Engagement, Assessment, Planning or Treatment.
+Relevance to the client and their needs should guide each provider in deciding how to engage the client, what information to gather and document, what strategies to plan and how treatment is delivered.
+While accurate and complete documentation of services and the gathering of information for organizational purposes and other systemic demands are important, they remain secondary to the needs of the client. - An important aspect of effective treatment is the ability for providers to engage clients so that the client has hope for their recovery and desires to participate in treatment.
 One barrier to effective engagement is the belief that all elements of assessment and planning must be gathered at the very beginning of services.
-Therefore, Medicaid guidelines emphasize that assessment and planning are a process rather than an event and are expected to be balanced with the process of engagement.
-A more concerted focus on engagement will result in improvements in member retention and improved treatment outcomes.
-Member diagnosis will be reflected through assessment information and be updated as new information suggests.
+Therefore, Medicaid guidelines emphasize that assessment and planning are a process rather than an event and should be balanced with the process of engagement.
+A more concerted focus on engagement will result in improvements in client retention and improved treatment outcomes.
+Client diagnosis will be reflected through assessment information and be updated as new information suggests.

-With these principles in mind, the assessment shall meet the below guidelines, where appropriate.
+With these principles in mind, the assessment shall meet the guidelines below, where appropriate.